Nolan1324/CTF-Writeups/wolvseccon-2022/autoraider/README.md

 - [Solution Walkthrough](#Solution-Walkthrough)
 - [Solve Script](#Solve-Script)

+The challenge source and `docker-compose.yml` is available [here](https://github.com/Nolan1324/autoraider-wolvsec-ctf).

 This is my writeup for Autoraider, a web challenge I wrote for the 2022 WolvSec Security Conference.
 It is inspired by [autograder.io](https://autograder.io/), a website used in EECS classes at the University of Michigan to automatically grade project code.